 I plan to retire when I get to 60 so I can enjoy life to the full with Sam.
 So, for the next decade I’d like to continue to build the team of instructors and continue to deliver excellent standards of driver training.

 In the next 10 years electric cars will become the norm, so we will see more fully electric cars being used for tuition.
-It’s already started as one of our instructors, Blair, has ordered an electric car for his new tuition car, which will be arriving next year.
 Of course it’s important for people to be able to learn to drive in the sort of cars they will end up driving.

 Over time I think technology will continue to make cars safer and the way people drive them will also improve.